mctinker/Map-Tasker/README.md

 &nbsp;&nbsp;&nbsp;This requires a valid API key if using the server-based analysis and/or Ollama to be installed for local analysis  (See [Note 3](#3)).

-## Project Structure

-A brief overview of the main files and their purpose:

-- `maptasker/`: Contains the core application code.
-  - `maptasker/src/`: The main Python source files for MapTasker's logic.
-  - `maptasker/assets/`: Static assets like icons, images, and JSON data used by the application.
-  - `maptasker/custom_overrides/`: Contains custom modifications to third-party libraries.
-  - `maptasker/locale`: language files for translations.
-- `documentation_images/`: Images used within this README and other documentation.
-- `tests/`: Contains test scripts and related files for ensuring code quality.
-- `main.py`: The main entry point script for running MapTasker from a cloned repository.
-- `LICENSE`: The MIT License file for the project.
-- `README.md`: This file.
-- `Changelog.md`: A log of changes made in each version.
-- `pyproject.toml`: Project metadata and build system configuration.

 ## Installation